Azure/GPT-RAG/docs/AZDO-SETUP.md

 This end-to-end DevOps guide serves as a proof of concept of how to deploy your code to multiple environments and promote your code into production rapidly, just as the core RAG solution in this guide is intended to prove an end-to-end architecture with a frontend, orchestrator, and data ingestion service.

 In the case of both this DevOps guide and the core RAG solution, you will likely want to customize the code and workflows to fit your enterprise's specific needs.
 For example, you may want to add additional tests, security checks, or other steps to the workflow.
 You may also have a different Git branching or deployment strategy that necessitates changes to the workflows.
+From a design perspective, you may choose to modularize the the workflows differently, or inject naming conventions or other enterprise-specific standards.

 # Additional Resources: